Backendless/ui-builder-library/components/bl-gauge-chart-component/README.md

-# Annual Goal
+# Gauge Chart

-Annual Goal is a component of Backendless UI-Builder designer.
+Gauge Chart is a component of Backendless UI-Builder designer.
 This is a chart whose purpose is to show the goal and the progress that has already been made.

 ## Usage